-You don't have to buy (new) everything!
-For example, many companies and portals allow you to borrow things like cordless screwdrivers, wood saws, coffee machines, and even smartphones.
-This is how you save the high acquisition costs and have no hassle if you want/need to resell the device at some point.
+You don't have to buy everything (new)!
+For example, many companies and portals allow you to borrow things like cordless screwdrivers, wood saws, coffee machines and even smartphones.
+This is how you save the high acquisition costs and you won't have any trouble if you want/need to resell the device at some point.

-Maybe you can find someone to swap?
-And broken is not always broken.
-Because things can often be easily repaired.
-Let yourself therefore not simply tempted by the path of least resistancebut consider whether you can find an alternative to buying new.
+Maybe you can find someone to swap with?
+And not all broken things are the same.
+Things can often be easily repaired.
+So let yourself not simply tempted by the path of least resistancebut consider whether you can find an alternative to buying a new one.
 Be sure to read my article on the Zero Waste Lifestyle by.

 2. exchange new for old

-If you're sure and convinced about buying something new, why not make the rule that you should give away or sell an old thing for it.
-This way, the number of things in your possession always keeps a balance and you continue to get rid of unnecessary things.
-This is an important rule of minimalism that will help you think and live minimalistically in the long run.
+If you are sure and convinced about buying something new, then make it a rule that you give away or sell an old thing in return.
+This way, the number of things in your possession is always balanced and you continue to get rid of superfluous things.
+This is an important rule of minimalism that will help you to think and live minimalistically in the long term.

-By the way, a good example of the principle of "swapping instead of buying" is the fashion sector.
-If you no longer like a piece of clothing, someone else might like it.
+A good example of the principle of "swapping instead of buying" is the fashion sector.
+If you no longer like an item of clothing, someone else might like it.

-It works similarly with books: you've read a book all the way through?
-Then trade it in for another book you haven't read yet.
+It works in a similar way with books: have you read through a book?
+Then swap it for another book that you haven't read yet.

 3. enjoy overview & structure

-Learn to appreciate your new "manageable" lifestyle and enjoy the freedom of not owning masses of things.
-The minimalist life has something liberating, at least for me.
+Learn to appreciate your new "manageable" lifestyle and enjoy the freedom of not owning too many things.
+The minimalist life has something liberating about it, at least for me.
 Something that makes me happy.
-At some point, you automatically think more carefully about each potential purchase decision.
+At some point, you automatically think more carefully about every potential purchase decision.
 You weigh up whether you really need this thing - and if so, whether you can get them used and cheaper.

 4. keep things visible

-I used to have a closet where I just "fired" all my clothes into it.
-Through this I had absolutely no overview not knowing how many unnecessary and never worn shirts and pants were actually lurking in that pile.
+I used to have a wardrobe where I simply "threw" all my clothes.
+As a result, I had absolutely no overview and didn't know how many unnecessary and never-worn shirts and pants were actually lurking in that pile.

-So his I always keep my things visible to ensure a long-term minimalist life.
-Quite automatically one appreciates the things in one's own possession also much moreif you have them in front of your eyes on a regular basis.
+So I always keep my things visible to ensure a minimalist life in the long term.
+Quite automatically you also value the things in your own possession much moreif you see them regularly.

-I can say that for sure because the principle of minimalism is really suitable for everyone.
-Because anyone can reduce their personal possessions and get rid of unnecessary things in their life to be happier in the long run and have more space, time and money.
-Those who are minimalist:in pay less, lower stress levels and focus on the things that really matter.
+I can say that with certainty because the principle of minimalism really is suitable for everyone.
+Everyone can reduce their personal possessions and get rid of superfluous things in their lives in order to be happier in the long term and have more space, time and money.
+Minimalists pay less, lower their stress levels and focus on the things that are really important.

-I wish that this post about the minimalist lifestyle has helped you and that it has made you feel more focus on the essentials instead of living in abundance.
+I hope that this article about the minimalist lifestyle has helped you and that it has made you feel more comfortable again. focus on the essentials instead of living in abundance.

-In any case, the switch to minimalist thinking has helped me, because I am definitely happier.
-Just try it out!
+Switching to minimalist thinking has definitely helped me, because I'm definitely happier.
+Just give it a try!

-As a perfect complement to this article, as well as a guide to more time, money and satisfaction in life, I would also like to conclude by giving you the Book "The Minimalism Project" by Christof Hermann to the heart.
+As a perfect complement to this article, as well as a guide to more time, money and satisfaction in life, I would like to conclude with the Book "The Minimalism Project" by Christof Hermann to the heart.
 If you like, get it here*.

-Do you have any questions, tips, or your own experiences with minimalism that you'd like to share?
+Do you have any questions, tips or your own experiences with minimalism that you would like to share?
 Then I look forward to your comment.

 Stay minimalist and happy,

-PS: Minimalism and mindfulness are closely intertwined.
-In the article about the mindful lifestyle you are welcome to pick up some more tips now.
+PS: Minimalism and mindfulness are closely interlinked.
+In the article about the mindful lifestyle so the next step is to pick up some more tips.